How to Fish

 - If you must remove the fish from the water, wet your hands first to minimize damage to their protective slime.

-- When photographing your catch, keep the fish held horizontally and support the full weight as shown to the left.
+- When photographing your catch, keep the fish held horizontally and support its full weight.

 - A landing tool like a lip grip helps control the head of the fish and avoids damage to the gills and eyes common to careless handling.